JohnnersUK/OLD.JohnnersUK.github.io/_posts/2018-03-12-Reeling-it-in.md

 {% capture images %} ../assets/img/birdman1.png ../assets/img/birdman2.png ../assets/img/birdman3.png ../assets/img/birdman4.png {% endcapture %} {% include gallery images=images caption="Birdman scenes" cols=2 %}

 Scenes in birdman were relatively simple.
-They contained a vector af game objects that would polymorphically store the NPC’s and items, birdman and a sprite for the background.
+They contained a vector of game objects that would polymorphically store the NPC’s and items, birdman and a sprite for the background.

 This meant that scenes could be designed easily and rapidly, making future expansion of the game relatively simple.